-- 1 can (13.5 ounces) full fat coconut milk refrigerated overnight (light coconut milk will not work)
+- 13.5 ounces can full-fat coconut milk, refrigerated overnight (light coconut milk will not work)

 - In a large bowl, mix together the pecans, blanched almond flour, coconut oil and honey.

 - Press mixture onto the bottom of the prepared baking pan and bake for about 10 minutes or until the top and edges start to brown.
 Cool on a wire rack.